 Data USA aims:

 There have been previous data visualization engine projects but none are so broadly scoped and comprehensive, or user-friendly and visually pleasing as Data USA.
-In 2014, Deloitte (which became a Media Lab member in 2011,) Datawheel, and César Hidalgo, director of Macro Connections at the MIT Media Lab, met to define the scope and timeline of the Data USA project.
+In 2014, Deloitte (which became a Media Lab member in 2011,) Datawheel, and César Hidalgo, director of Collective Learning at the MIT Media Lab, met to define the scope and timeline of the Data USA project.
 Then together they discussed the available data sources, the data sets to be included in the platform, and the design.
 The team—comprised of economists, data scientists, designers, researchers, and business executives—worked for more than a year with input from policymakers, government officials, and everyday citizens to develop Data USA.
-And the work goes on: The Media Lab’s Macro Connections group is currently collaborating with Deloitte on building an update of Data USA.
+And the work goes on: The Media Lab’s Collective Learning group is currently collaborating with Deloitte on building an update of Data USA.

 Data USA is among the most comprehensive visualization engines for shared U.S. government data to date.
 It aggregates and visualizes publicly available data from multiple U.S. sources, including the Department of Labor, Department of Commerce and Department of Education.
 Through advanced data analytics and visualization, the easy-to-use platform allows all users to browse and filter information and then create visualizations to enhance their understanding of national, regional and local issues, reveal patterns, and make more informed decisions about your life, your career, and your community.